mweidner037/list-positions/README.md

 Internally, LexPositions are just strings.
 LexPositions have the nice property that **their lexicographic order matches the list order**.
 So you can `ORDER BY` LexPositions in a database table, or store them in a different [ordered](https://www.npmjs.com/package/functional-red-black-tree) [map](https://docs.oracle.com/javase/8/docs/api/java/util/TreeMap.html) [data](https://en.cppreference.com/w/cpp/container/map) [structure](https://doc.rust-lang.org/std/collections/struct.BTreeMap.html).

-The downside of using LexPositions is metadata overhead - they have variable length and can become long in certain scenarios<!-- (TODO in our benchmarks)-->.
-Also, if you store all of the literal pairs `(lexPosition, value)`, then you have per-value metadata overhead.
-Nonetheless, LexPositions are a convenient option for short lists of perhaps <1,000 values - e.g., the items in a todo list, or the scenarios where [Figma uses fractional indexing](https://www.figma.com/blog/how-figmas-multiplayer-technology-works/#syncing-trees-of-objects).
+The downside of using LexPositions is metadata overhead - they have variable length and can become long in certain scenarios (an average of 127 characters in our [benchmarks](./benchmark_results.md#lexlist-direct)).
+Also, if you store all of the literal pairs `(lexPosition, value)` in your own DB table or ordered map, then you have per-value metadata overhead.
+Nonetheless, that is a convenient option for short lists of perhaps <1,000 values - e.g., the items in a todo list, or the scenarios where [Figma uses fractional indexing](https://www.figma.com/blog/how-figmas-multiplayer-technology-works/#syncing-trees-of-objects).

-> Using LexList is more efficient than storing all of the literal pairs `(lexPosition, value)` - in fact, it is as memory-efficient as the next section's List class.
-Likewise, LexList's saved states are more compact than the naive representation, though they are larger than the equivalent List/Order saved states. <!-- GZIP mostly closes the gap (TODO: data). -->
+> Using LexList is more efficient than storing all of the literal pairs `(lexPosition, value)`.
+In fact, it is nearly as efficient as the next section's List class, and arguably practical even for long text documents.
+See [LexList benchmark results](./benchmark_results.md#lexlist-direct).

 See also: [LexUtils](#lexutils)